Yaman-Tariq/PhotoEditor/README.md

 5)**Brigthness**: This changes the brightness of the image by either making it brighter or dimmer.
 Mathematically, this works by equally increasing the Red Blue and Green values of an image.

+# Inspirations and Resources
+This whole project takes inspiration from, and then expands upon, Harvard's CS50 problem set 4 "FILTER".
+The details for that project: https://cs50.harvard.edu/x/2023/psets/4/filter/more/.